 After an accident or hazardous materials spill or leak, you may be injured and unable to communicate the hazards of the materials you are transporting.
-Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are
+Firefighters and police can prevent or reduce the amount of damage or injury at the scene if they know what hazardous materials are being carried.
+Your life, and the lives of others, may depend on quickly locating the hazardous materials shipping papers.
+For that reason the rules require:

-Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers.
+Shippers to describe hazardous materials correctly and

+include an emergency response telephone number on shipping papers.